-Under APP 12, individuals may make a request to access personal information held by the ATSB.
+Under APP 12, individuals have the right to access their personal information held by the ATSB.
 There is no cost associated with making a request.
 The ATSB will process the request and provide access to the information within 30 days after the request is made.
 If the ATSB decides not to grant access to the information, a written statement of reasons will be provided.

-This mechanism operates alongside the Freedom of Information Act 1982 (the FOI Act) under which an individual may request access to personal information held by the ATSB.
+This mechanism operates alongside the Freedom of Information Act 1982 (FOI Act) under which an individual may request access to personal information held by the ATSB.

 To assist ATSB in locating any information held more quickly, an individual is encouraged to provide as much information as possible, such as, dealings they have had with the ATSB.

-Individuals may request the ATSB to correct personal information held about them that they consider to be inaccurate, out-of-date, incomplete, irrelevant or misleading (APP 13).
+Individuals have the right under APP 13 to request corrections to any of their personal information held by the ATSB that they consider the information is inaccurate, out-of-date, incomplete, irrelevant or misleading.
 This APP also operates alongside the FOI Act under which an individual may make a request to have personal information amended or annotated.

 If an individual considers information held by the ATSB requires correcting, a written request should be sent to the ATSB’s Privacy Officer outlining what aspect of the information needs correction.